 - Reduced Price Scheme for low income earners

-Most importantly we support clients to reach their optimal level of communication: this may be with or without a hearing aid.
-Every client is different in terms of their hearing loss, the individual difficulties that they face and their confidence in asking a speaker to repeat themselves.
+Most importantly, we support clients to reach their optimal level of communication: with or without a hearing aid.
 The Rehabilitation Team is committed to working with clients to develop individually tailored programs, to maximise communication and to maintain social activity with family and friends.

 Communication is an important part of our lives.
 For people with a hearing loss, listening in background noise, on the telephone or listening to the television can be difficult.
 Our programs offer a range of topics to help in the above and other situations.